 If you're afraid the communists are going to break into your home and take your Xbox because private property has been abolished, you can sleep easy knowing that "private property" is not the same as "personal property."
 Private property refers to means of production (factories, machinery, etc.), whereas personal property refers to the things you the common person own.
 Your house, your car, and your Xbox are all personal property, and belong to you.

 However, the abolishment of money would not come at the same time as the abolishment of capitalism.
 Money would still be used in socialist society, probably for hundreds of years.
 A quite important part of socialism is that the workers would no longer be exploited by their employers, and could freely enjoy the fruits of their labour.
 For some time, this would probably manifest itself as money that could be spent to buy consumer goods: Video games, cars, cigars, good food, etc. Whatever it is the common people would want.
-If socialism was the dominant mode of production in the world, the need for money, as well as states, would wither away.
+If socialism becomes the dominant mode of production in the world, and automation and productivity continues to increase at its current rate, the need for money, as well as states, will wither away.
 At this point, socialist society would start transitioning into communist society.

 No, plenty of them succeeded.
 In most places where you've heard of there being a socialist revolution, material conditions have massively improved.
-Had there not been revolutions in those places, you most likely would not have heard much about them, and they'd just be among the rest of the third-world countries you also probably don't think about.
+Had there not been revolutions in those places, you most likely would not have heard much about them, and they'd just be like all the impoverished capitalist countries in Africa, South America, and Asia.